learn-co-curriculum/phase-4-welcome-to-phase/README.md

 ### Deploying

-So far, we've been building applications locally &mdash; but the end goal is to be able to deploy our projects to the web, so that anyone can view them!
+So far, we've been building applications locally — but the end goal is to be able to deploy our projects to the web, so that anyone can view them!
 In this section, we'll discuss what the deployment process looks like and how to deploy a React/Rails API application to a server.